Tserieskinda/Sfs-System-Editor/README.md

 Before you say, it is **99% vibecoded.**

 Thanks to Astray Galaxy and Neverger (creator of tts) and the Celestia community for the Zip assets.
-Initial Beta testers and contributors- Krameter, Mistiy, ReoreyBoi, Akselajin, Cyn, Cresign, Razan T3, Astray Other- Del SFS
+Initial Beta testers and contributors- Krameter, Mistiy, ReoreyBoi, Akselajin, Cyn, Cresign, Razan T3, Astray.

+Other- Del SFS
 Hieghtmap code learning- Floating Fuel, SFS Forums community And everyone on this [**SFS Forums Page*](https://sfsforum.com/index.php?threads/sfs-system-editor-beta.18444/) !